↖ Homepage of the site 'What to do with your life?'

 |

-Finally, a group that has not thoroughly studied its production process uses overly approximate forms.
-This results in time being lost in gathering missing information, possibly interrupting colleagues, and producing the same symptoms as in the absence of organization.
-It also results in lower production quality due to more varied interpretations of instructions.
+Finally, a group that has not seriously studied its production process uses overly approximate forms.
+This results in wasted time collecting missing information, potentially requiring interrupting colleagues, thereby producing the same symptoms as the absence of organization.
+It also results in lower production quality due to disparate interpretations of instructions.

 |

-In a well-organized group, all the necessary information for the good execution of work, as well as to coordinate its progress, is communicated via specific paper or digital forms for each activity.
-People still talk, but to perform problem solving, which requires having hierarchical and technical freedom to modify the organization.
+In a well-organized group, all information necessary for proper work execution and coordination of its progress is transmitted via specific forms and reports for each activity, in paper or digital format.
+People still talk, but to engage in problem solving, which presupposes hierarchical and technical freedom to modify the organization.